JakePeralta7/GPO-Audit/Important Settings.md

     Should be: up to you

+###### Account Lockout Policy
+- Account lockout threshold

+    This security setting determines the number of failed logon attempts that causes a user account to be locked out.
+A locked-out account cannot be used until it is reset by an administrator or until the lockout duration for the account has expired.
+You can set a value between 0 and 999 failed logon attempts.
+If you set the value to 0, the account will never be locked out.

+    Should be: up to you

 ##### Local Policies
 ###### Security Options
 - Network security: Do not store LAN Manager hash value on next password change